commuterjoy/gu-reading/README.md

 - Repeat the excercise above, following the y-axis to 50% then across, then draw it across to the x-axis.
 We end up at the 40% percentile bucket.
 - This tells us that only 40% of people who viewed the article dropped out before half-way.

+Take a look through some of the graphs in [World](world.md] and note the extremes of these two patterns.

 ## Averages

-We can look at averages across individual articles, sections, contributors, content-types.
+We can also look at averages across individual articles, sections, contributors, content-types.

 For example, here's the 100 most popular CiF pieces over a month or so,